jpsm83/health/documentation/n8n/article_translation.md

 Process the following sections according to their requirements:

 - **mediaContext content**: REWRITE (not translate) - rewrite paragraphOne, paragraphTwo, paragraphThree based on context to ensure 205 character limit per paragraph
-- **SEO content**: TRANSLATE - metaTitle, metaDescription, keywords, slug
+- **SEO content**: REWRITE (not translate) - rewrite metaTitle, metaDescription, keywords, slug to ensure character limits compliance
 - **Article content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs
 - **Social media content**: REWRITE (not translate) - rewrite all text content across all platforms to ensure character limits compliance